 View Skipness yourself with this interactive 360° panorama.
 Click or swipe the image below to pan and zoom.

 A seasonal family-run venue that prepares and sells locally sourced, fresh seafood dishes.
 It also provides a variety of homemade cakes & scones with a choice of beverages.
-Set next to Skipness House, the Castle is a short walk away and stunning views of Arran and the Kilbrannan Chapel are on offer.
+Set next to Skipness Farmhouse, the Castle is a short walk away and stunning views of Arran and the Kilbrannan Chapel are on offer.
 The licensed restaurant aims to provide an easy going, relaxed atmosphere where everyone feels comfortable and leaves satisfied!
-Open 11am – 7pm, 29th May – 2nd Oct.
+Open 11am – 7pm, 28th May – 1st Oct.
 Go to Seafood Cabin page.

-Skipness Estate’s latest development is a new smokehouse, built for Creelers (of Arran and Edinburgh fame), on the site of the old estate workshop.
-Creelers is also run by the family and the new smokehouse will become the home for all their smoked products when they move production here in 2016.
-They plan to provide tours of the smokehouse and you will be able to buy smoked goods from their shop.
-For more information, and to order delicious smoked fish right now, visit the Creelers website.
+Skipness Estate’s latest development is a new smokehouse, built for Tim & Fran of Creelers (Arran and Edinburgh) on the site of the old estate workshop.
+Skipness Smokehouse is now home for all their smoked and pre-cooked seafood products, they provide tours of the smokehouse and you can buy smoked goods directly from their shop.
+For more information, and to order delicious smoked fish right now, visit the Skipness Smokehouse website.

 St Brendan’s church lies at the far end of the village, just before the humpback bridge over Skipness River.
 The church was designed by Bertram Vaughan Johnson and built in 1896-7.
 It is a small country church with walls of local grey stone with red sandstone margins.
 The east gable is ornamented with a small Celtic cross.
 The lancet windows have leaded lights.
 The interior is simple with a open timber roof.
 One of the stained glass windows features Celtic interlacing designed by R C Graham of Skipness and made by Powell & Co, 1897.
 There is a regular Sunday morning service.